 It seems somehow right that I should be listening to Calum MacCrimmon’s new record, “Man’s Ruin”, on a Westjet flight to Calgary.
 The Scotland-based Canadian piper/multi-instrumentalist – and heir to the MacCrimmon piping line – comes from Alberta.
-It was western Canada, too, in Saskatchewan (the place you can all “say without starting to stutter“), too, while teaching at a summer piping school, that I first met Calum.
+It was western Canada, too, in Saskatchewan (the place you can all “say without starting to stutter“), too, while teaching at that school I first met Calum.
 Anyway, gotta write about his CD work, its “excellento” as Jack or Victor might say.
 His music is cool in that confident, strutty, know-what-I’m-doin-and-I’m-doin-it sort of way.
 I guess that’s as a good a definition of cool as anything, isn’t it.

 So I dump the CD on the Walkman and wait for the pipes.
 And wait.
 And by the end of the final track, guess what, no pipes.
 Love it.
 His cover artwork is a tease: all drink, woman, pipes.
 His music is a bit like that, too: funkytown guitar and bass riffs amid virtuosic whistles strafed with fiddles, vox and a respectful splash of Gaelic.